Louis Kessler's

 by Carey Bloodworth

-A terrific resource with information about most early Chess programs, their authors, and the availability of their original source code.
+What used to be a terrific resource with information about most early Chess programs, their authors, and the availability of their original source code.
+Unfortunately, it is no longer maintained.

 data